A privacywall for Windows (Vista, 7, 8, 10), designed to dismantle built-in data

 Q: Blackbird is stuck/hangs/crashes.

-blackbird -v and hit enter.
-This should give you a more detailed view of what's going on.
+This will run Blackbird in Verbose Mode, giving you a more detailed view of what's going on.

 Q: Blackbird shows errors like "access denied", "unable to read file", "system error"...